Metro 2033 (video game): Gameplay

 Metro 2033 is a first-person shooter video game.
 It is predominantly set within the tunnels of the Moscow Metro, though some sections take place on the surface, in the ruins of Moscow.
 The story is told through a linear single-player campaign, and important plot moments are shown during cutscenes.

 The human and mutant enemies can be killed with a variety of firearms.
 The game features traditional guns like a revolver, assault rifles and shotguns, as well as more inventive weapons like a pneumatic crossbow.
 In firefights, human enemies take cover and flank the player, while mutant enemies stay in the open and try to bite them.
 Alternatively, the player can employ stealth to evade their enemies or kill them silently.
 This can be achieved by using a throwing knife to kill an enemy from afar, or shooting an enemy with a suppressed weapon.
 The player can recover health by waiting for it to regenerate, or by using a med-kit to heal themselves immediately.
 The game features a minimalistic heads-up display (HUD).
 Gameplay information is presented to the player via audio and visual cues.
 For instance, players must inspect their weapons to see if they are about to run out of ammunition and therefore have to reload.

-Since the game has a large survival horror focus, the player often has little ammunition, and must scavenge for supplies from caches or dead bodies.
+Since the game has elements of the survival horror genre, the player often has little ammunition, and must scavenge for supplies from caches or dead bodies.
 An essential supply is pre-war 5.45×39mm ammunition (referred to in the game as "military grade ammunition"), which is also the main currency in the tunnels.
 This ammunition can be traded for weapons and upgrades, or used directly as stronger bullets than other scavenged ammunition.
 As most of the tunnels feature little to no light, the player can use a flashlight to explore dark areas.
 However, the flashlight needs to be charged with a battery charger in order to stay effective.
 The player must also use a gas mask to explore areas affected by radiation, both underground and on the surface.
 The gas mask can be damaged in combat, which forces the player to find a replacement.
 The player's survival also depends on constantly replacing their air filter, which they can monitor by inspecting Artyom's wristwatch.

 Throughout the game, there are certain moral choices that can be made.
 If the player is compassionate to the people living in the tunnels, such as giving the homeless some military grade ammunition, they may be able to watch a different cutscene at the end of the game.
 These moral choices are never explicitly mentioned, and it is possible to play through the game without knowing of their presence.